Labhanshu Sharma: Delhi Riots 2020

 In 2020, Labhanshu Sharma has been working extensively to promote religious harmony in Delhi.
 Delhi Riots in 2020, fueled by the fanatic sections of both Hindu and Muslim communities of Delhi in February 2020, disheartened him the most and it compelled him to get on the streets to promote love and compassion amidst the riot.
 He distributed sweets and daily essentials to riot-affected vicinities and brought the people of rival communities together and made them hug each other.
 Also, he emphasized the importance of having a liberal mindset towards others and their faith.
 He has been a social activist and being a national bravery awardee he feels that it is his duty to work towards the larger interest of society.
 He raises a voice against terrorism, drug abuse, and the rising religious extremism in the country.
 His social activities during Delhi Riots was recognized by Nepal Gandhi Peace Foundation and the organization bestowed him with an honorary doctorate in Gandhian Philosophy, Peace and Humanity.

 Bharat Kesari

-Labhanshu Sharma won the Bharat Kesari Wrestling Dangal 2021 organised in Tamil Nadu.
-20 years since the formation of Uttarakhand, Labhanshu has broken the drought and won the title of Bharat Kesari for the state.
+Sharma won the Bharat Kesari Wrestling Dangal 2021 held in Tamil Nadu.